 - 4-8 cups of all-purpose flour

-- Combine yeast, one-half cup of hot tap water (105° to 115°) and teaspoon of granulated sugar in the bowl of a stand mixer.
+- Combine yeast, one-half cup of hot tap water (105° to 115°) and teaspoon of granulated sugar in the a large bowl or bowl of a stand mixer.
 Let stand for five minutes (if it doesn't foam, the yeast is bad).

-- Microwave the other cup of water with shortening until just warm (about 30 seconds).
-Stir to melt shortening.
+- Microwave the other cup of water with butter until just warm (about 30 seconds).
+Stir to melt butter.

-- Add milk, remaining granulated sugar, eggs, salt and shortening water to mixing bowl and beat on low speed to combine.
+- Add both liquid mixtures, and all remaining ingredients, except flour to mixing bowl and beat to combine.

-- Slowly beat in flour until a shaggy mass forms (see picture below).
+- Slowly beat in flour until a shaggy mass forms.
 Depending on your location and the weather, it can be anywhere from four to eight cups of flour.
-The dough should just hold together, but not be completely cohesive.
+The dough should just hold together.

-- Roll dough into a ball (or smaller separate rounds) and store in the refrigerator covered in plastic, overnight, for up to 24 hours.
-Likewise, let the dough proof, covered in an oiled bowl in a warm spot, until doubled in size.
+- Roll dough into a ball (or smaller separate rounds) and store in the refrigerator covered in plastic wrap or a plastic baggie, overnight, for up to 24 hours.
+If frying same-day doughnuts, let the dough proof, covered in an oiled bowl in a warm spot, until doubled in size.

 - Heat three to four inches of canola oil to 360°F over medium heat in a dutch oven or large stock pot (use a candy or meat thermometer).

 - Fry beignets until light golden brown on both sides, flipping once.
-The doughnuts fry up fast in about a minute, but if they brown too quickly, turn the heat down slightly.
-Drain on paper towels and dump on loads of powdered sugar to serve!
+The doughnuts fry up fast in about a minute, but if they brown too quickly, turn the heat down.